kwmkwm/dc_tts-phonetic-transfer-learning/README.md

 I have had difficulty training exceptionally deep voices.
 Using the "--all" option to train all layers has been helpful.

+g2p can have difficulty with initialisms.
+For example, "FBI" will not be pronouced correctly.
+This can be resolved by spacing out the letters as "F B I".
+You can force a hard-A as "ay"

 ---

 If you would like to train a model from scratch, the LJSpeech 1.1 dataset can be found [here](https://keithito.com/LJ-Speech-Dataset/).
 I recommend using a modified metadata.csv file found [here](https://github.com/kwmkwm/LJSpeech1.1-expanded).